PDLPorters/SciPDL/README.md

 The main purpose of this is to hold the releases, so please download a [release.](../../releases)

+These are `.dmg` files that you double click to open and then do a drag and drop to install PDL.

 I have included the source scripts that do all the building FWIW but these will probably only work on my Mac.
 But good luck if you want to play with this!

 ----